pitiplin/ProgrammingAssignment3/CodeBook.md

 This function extracts the activity of the data set and their names

 ### Arguments ###
 trainFile - character().
-Path to the first file of activities to merge
+Path to the first file of activities to merge.
+Default: "./UCI HAR Dataset/train/y_train.txt"

 testFile - character().
-Path to the second file of activities to merge
+Path to the second file of activities to merge.
+Default: "./UCI HAR Dataset/test/y_test.txt"

 labelsFile - character().
-Path to the file containing the names of the activities
+Path to the file containing the names of the activities.
+Default: "./UCI HAR Dataset/activity_labels.txt"

 ### Return ###